Photo

 Professional bio

-John Jeffrey (Jeff) Carr, MD, MSc, is the Cornelius Vanderbilt Professor of Radiology and Radiological Sciences and Professor of Biomedical Informatics and Cardiovascular Medicine.
-He is a fellow of the American College of Radiology (FACR), American College of Cardiology (FACC), and American Heart Association (FAHA).
-He is a founding member, fellow and past president of the Society of Cardiovascular Computed Tomography (SCCT).
+John Jeffrey Carr, MD, is the Cornelius Vanderbilt Professor of Radiology and Radiological Sciences and Professor of Biomedical Informatics and Cardiovascular Medicine.
 Clinically, he specializes in non-invasive cardiovascular imaging computed tomography (CT) and magnetic resonance imaging (MRI).
-He is a physician-scientist using non-invasive imaging to not only identify disease but to predict disease before it becomes clinical evident.
+He is a physician-scientist using non-invasive imaging to not only identify disease but to predict disease before it becomes clinically evident.

-Dr. Carr’s research is focused on developing quantitative imaging phenotypes and biomarkers applicable to population-based and personalized medicine.
+Dr. Carr's research is focused on developing quantitative imaging phenotypes and biomarkers applicable to population-based and personalized medicine.
 His current research is using advanced computed tomography (CT) techniques to measure coronary blood vessels, coronary plaque and the surrounding pericardial adipose tissue (fat cells) as a means to better understand who is at highest risk for myocardial infarction (heart attacks) and heart failure later in life (NIH-NHLBI 7R01HL098445-05).
-Dr. Carr is a member of the Vanderbilt University Imaging Institute of Imaging Science (VUIIS) and Vanderbilt Translational and Clinical Cardiovascular Research Center (VTRACC).
+This project is part of the NHLBI Coronary Artery Risk Development in Young Adults Study (CARDIA).
+He is also part of NHLBI's Cardiovascular Research Grid (CVRG) and leads the imaging informatics project.

 Education